ABMC Federal Sector Employment Discrimination Complaint Process

-A notice of intent to sue must be filed within 180 calendar days of the alleged discriminatory action with the Equal Employment Opportunity Commission, Federal Sector Programs, 1801 L Street, N.W., Washington, DC 20507, or mailed to the Equal Employment Opportunity Commission, Office of Federal Operations, Federal Sector Programs, P.O.
-Box 19848, Washington, D.C.
-20036, or faxed, if no more than 10 pages, to (202) 663-7022.
+A notice of intent to sue must be filed within 180 calendar days of the alleged discriminatory action with the Equal Employment Opportunity Commission, online through the EEOC Public Portal or mailed to—

 The Director of EEO will review the claim(s) of age discrimination and conduct an inquiry sufficient to determine whether there is evidence that unlawful age discrimination occurred.

 You have a right to file a discrimination complaint or a civil action in an appropriate Federal district court if you are alleging wage-based discrimination under the Equal Pay Act (EPA).
 If you elect to file a discrimination complaint, it will be processed under the discrimination complaint procedures as described above.
 The EPA has no procedural requirements that you must satisfy before filing a civil action.

 If you file a discrimination complaint rather than a civil action, the Director of EEO will notify you of the applicable time limitations for filing a civil action – two years or if a willful violation is alleged, three years – and of the right to file a civil action directly without first providing notice to the EEOC or exhausting administrative remedies.